GlebGoodkovsky/good-adobe-alternatives/README.md

 # Good-Adobe-Alternatives

 This is inspired by [@KenneyNL](https://github.com/KenneyNL) from Github.
-This original version I got the idea from is: [KenneyNL Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives), and I made my own version of this, with the three adobe apps I used to use, Photoshop, Lightroom, and Preiere Pro.
+This original version I got the idea from is: [KenneyNL Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives), and I made my own version of this, with the three adobe apps I used to use, Photoshop, Lightroom, and Premiere Pro.
 I would try others, but I recently Switched to Arch Linux on my main setup, and I've been wanting to try some alternatives.
 I wanted to make a list of adobe apps that I've already used over the years along side adobe apps, ones that I'm planning to try use, and some that I heard are good, but havent tried yet either due to time or financial constrains, hope you enjoy the list

 ---